 State-funded long-term care for noncitizens

 Note: Effective 11/1/2009 there is no nursing home coverage under the AEM program.
-The legislature gave limited funding for a state funded long-term care program to cover services that were being authorized under AEM prior to 11/1/2009.
+The legislature gave limited funding for a state funded long-term care program to cover services authorized under AEM prior to 11/1/2009.

 WAC 182-507-0125 describes the state-funded long-term care program.

-New admissions into nursing facilities, residential or home settings under the state-funded long-term care program must be preapproved by Sandy Spiegelberg, Home & Community Services Headquarters.
+New admissions into nursing facilities, residential or home settings under the state-funded long-term care program for noncitizens must be preapproved by Natalie Lehl, Residential Policy Program Manager at Home & Community Services Headquarters.
 This program has limited 45 slots for coverage based on legislative funding.

-Other programs should always be considered before considering the 45 slot state-funded long-term care program.
+Other programs should always be considered before the state-funded long-term care program for noncitizens.